CSCfi/fairdata-metax/docs/source/quick_start.rst

 4) Execute the script.
 5) You should now have a published dataset, and you should be able to find it in the Fairdata service Etsin by using the identifier printed by the script in the following url: ``https://etsin-test.fairdata.fi/dataset/<identifier>``

+In reality you will probably want to create a dataset with a little bit more interesting data in it, but using the example dataset from API ``/rpc/datasets/get_minimal_dataset_template`` is a good starting point for your modifications.
 For more involved examples, see the examples sections in topics :doc:`datasets` and :doc:`files`, or start browsing the various sections of the documentation to get to know what's what.